Belfast Books Blog

 Failure to Engage With Local Bookseller Ecosystem

 Also, imagine a world where you don’t help other booksellers at all because you’ve got your arm over your homework?
 We couldn’t live like that.
 We’ve bought books from and donated books to The Book Reserve which despite receiving massive amounts of funding from the Department of Justice, is now closed.
 A bookstore upstairs on the Lisburn Road was never going to break any Delph guys, and was always a folly.
-I told their guy that at the beginning.
+I told their guy that at the beginning and advised him to get the Belfast Telegraph for the jobs section, as the Book Reserve as a going concern was unsustainable in that location.

 We’ve also put many tens of thousands of books into Oxfam Ireland over the last 3 years and a bit (this post was written before the recent revelations about Oxfam, and we have suspended our Oxfam donations) We’ve also highlighted a book on our Twitter that War or Want bookshop in Botanic had -and it sold for £16.
 We’ve also bought books at Oxfam and War on Want on Botanic, and asked to be kept informed about certain other types of books.
 The calls never came.
-That’s on top of us donating books to Cancer Research and putting out many calls on social media for charities to take donated books.
+That’s on top of us donating books to Cancer Research and putting out many calls on social media for charities to take donated books as well as supplying the library at Hydebank.

 Here’s a wake up call to the two charity bookshops on Botanic - you are not our competitors, and we are not yours.
 Unless you sell equine endoscopy books worth £150 to Germany or books on calculus to Italy?
 Or we secretly have a shop in south Belfast that we don’t know about.